Where We Have Been - Memphis

 Polaris Slingshot, The Liberty Bowl Parade

-Once we had finished with Memphis it was time for an Amtrak, (it’s an American Icon), to New Orleans for New Year.
+Once we were done with Memphis, it was time to board an Amtrak—an American icon—for the trip down to New Orleans for New Year.

 C @ Graceland